darwin-dev-diaz/odin-inventory-app/NOTES.md

   Full one arm handstand
   Dragon flag

-- ability to add more if you are an admin
+- ability to add more
 - ability to delete if you are an admin

 TODO: